DeSciL/Qualtrics/Panel/Panel.md

 ### 4. Link your survey to the panel and generate an access link list.

-In the third step, the survey must be linked to the panel.
+In a fourth step, the survey must be linked to the panel.
 First select your survey, go to 'Survey Options' (in the toolbar) and tick the option 'By Invitation only' under 'Survey Protection'.
 Save Changes.
 Then click on the tab 'Distribute Survey' Activate your survey.
 Below the yellow box, click on 'Generate Links'.
 Select the panel from your library, and 'Select Entire Panel'.
 Then click on 'Generate Links'.
 This will generate a downloadable CSV that contains the survey access links.
-Rename this file to 'MyPanelLinks.csv'.
+Rename this file to 'Survey1-AccessCodes.csv'.

 ### 5. Create the code list

-In step four, you have to extract the access codes (passwords) and exit codes and merge them into a DeSciL code file with the following function:
+In step five, you have to extract the access codes (passwords) and exit codes and merge them into a DeSciL code file with the following function:

-     Get-CodesFromQualtricsPanel -Path "MyPanelLinks.csv"
+     Get-CodesFromQualtricsPanel -Path "Survey1-AccessCodes.csv"

-This will generate the final code file (MyPanelLinks-Codes.csv) you have to submit to DeSciL staff.
+This will generate the final code file "Survey1-Codes.csv" you have to submit to DeSciL staff.

 ### Misc